Skip the Drake Passage and fly from Punta Arenas to King George Island

 View incredible wildlife including penguins, seals and whales

-This trip is the perfect short, introductory expedition to the Antarctic Peninsula, the most pristine wilderness on earth.
+This holiday to the Antarctic Peninsula is the perfect short, introductory expedition to Antarctica, the most pristine wilderness on earth.
 We reduce the Drake Passage crossing from two days to two hours by flying from Punta Arenas to King George Island in the South Shetland Islands.
 We spend the next four days sailing between the South Shetlands and the Antarctic Peninsula, past towering glacier-capped mountains rising from a brilliant blue sea, dotted with ice floes, and enjoying the company of sea birds, penguins, seals and whales.
 We hope to visit magnificent spots such as Petermann Island, Neko Harbour and Pleneau Island.
 On this adventure we will also visit penguin colonies, listen for calving glaciers, and visit both historic sites and research stations.

 What makes this trip responsible?